Cyber Security

 Evaluate Effectiveness in Security and Compliance

-• Security Enhancement: By simulating real-world attacks, penetration testing reveals how vulnerabilities can be exploited, enabling organizations to fortify their defenses.
+• Security Enhancement: By simulating real-world attacks, reveals how vulnerabilities can be exploited, enabling organizations to fortify their defenses.
 This proactive method is essential, as attackers usually take advantage of weaknesses within an average of five days, while organizations may require considerably more time to address them.

 Vulnerability Assessment: